QubesOS/qubes-doc/introduction/faq.md

    Qubes-specific features - a change in one supported distribution should be followed also in others, including new future distributions.

+### Why don't you fix upstream bugs that affect Qubes OS?

+First, a bit of background in case you're new to the open-source software
+world: There are a huge number of different open-source projects that each focus on the software they create and maintain.
+Some focus on specific frameworks, libraries, and background subsystems that most users never see.
+Others focus on specific tools and apps that use these frameworks, libraries, and background subsystems.
+Still others focus on combining many different tools and apps.
+And some, like Qubes OS, are entire operating systems that include all kinds of other software.
+When one piece of software uses a different piece of software, the piece of software being used is said to be "upstream," while the piece of software using it said to be "downstream."
+For example, Qubes OS uses the Xen hypervisor, so Xen is upstream relative to Qubes, and Qubes is downstream relative to Xen (and likewise for the respective project that creates and maintains each piece of software).

+Many open-source operating systems, including Qubes OS, are transparent about the fact that they are "compilations" of upstream software.
+By contrast, proprietary, commercial operating systems like Windows and macOS tend to either obscure this fact or avoid using upstream software in favor of doing everything in-house, because they have the huge workforce and commercial revenue that allows them to do so.
+If you're accustomed to using a proprietary, commercial operating system, then you may need some time to get used to the fact that Qubes OS is a compilation of many different pieces of open-source software.

+Now, let's get to the original question: Why don't we fix upstream bugs that affect Qubes OS?
+This question can come up in different ways.
+For example, many people, especially those who aren't familiar with how open-source software development works, wonder why we sometimes close [issues](/doc/issue-tracking/) as "not our bug."
+Don't we care about the Qubes users who are affected by these bugs?
+Are we really so cold and heartless?

+On the contrary, it is precisely because we care so much about Qubes users that we do this.
+It's important to understand that Qubes OS combines different pieces of software from a very large number of upstream projects (especially since it includes entire separate OSes inside of itself) and that many of these projects have much larger workforces and much more funding than we do.
+They are better equipped to fix bugs in their own software.
+Not only are they the ones who wrote the code, they're also more familiar with how best to integrate any fixes into the entire code base for maintainability.
+Besides, they own the code.
+We can't force any other project to accept a patch, even if we sincerely believe it's a good bug fix.
+In some cases, we have to maintain our own fork of an upstream project, which just adds to our ongoing maintenance burden.

+In contrast to some of the large upstream projects whose software we use, the Qubes OS Project is small, lean, and focused on one goal: creating and maintaining a reasonably secure operating system for regular desktop users.
+The Qubes core developers are specialists.
+They are among the best in the world at virtualization security, low-level system security, and implementing security-by-compartmentalization at the operating-system level.
+There are many aspects of Qubes OS engineering work for which they are uniquely qualified.
+Recognizing this, it only makes sense to focus their time where it will provide the greatest benefit, on doing security-related work that only they can do.
+By contrast, it would be a wasteful misallocation of skill and talent (to the long-term detriment of Qubes users) to have them fixing bugs that are in code they didn't write, that doesn't belong to them, that (in some cases) belongs to a huge upstream project with ample time and resources, and that the upstream project is equally capable of fixing (and, in many cases, is *better* suited to fix, as that's *their* area of specialization).

+Moreover, the question is based on a faulty assumption in the first place, because we already *do* in fact fix some upstream bugs that affect Qubes OS.
+For example, the Qubes core developers have made significant upstream Xen contributions, particularly in the area of security, as that's where our developers specialize.
+So, the original question should really be rephrased to ask, "Why don't you fix *every* upstream bug that affects Qubes OS?"
+In light of the foregoing explanation, we hope you agree that this would be an unreasonable expectation.

+"Very well," you might be thinking, "but there's still an upstream bug that affects me!
+What can I do about it?"
+Recall what we discussed above about how the open-source world works.
+If there's a bug in some piece of upstream software, then there's an open-source project responsible for creating and maintaining that software.
+They're the ones who wrote the code and who are best equipped to fix the bug.
+You should file a bug report in *that* project's issue tracker instead.
+Not only will you be helping all other affected Qubes users, you'll also be helping *all* downstream users of that software!

 ### Is the I/O emulation component (QEMU) part of the Trusted Computing Base (TCB)?

 No. Unlike many other virtualization systems, Qubes takes special effort to keep QEMU _outside_ of the TCB.